pdlfs/umbrella/README.md

 * umbrella_opt_default(var newdefault) - set new default value for option var

-The ensure-autogen script is used to run autotools to generate a configure script (for projects that ship without a pregenereated one).
+The ensure-autogen script is used to run autotools to generate a configure script (for projects that ship without a pre-generated one).

 Within the main directory there is an umbrella subdirectory that contains scripts for each project that can be generated.
 For